kundajelab/bpnet/README.md

 Nature genetics 54 (11), 1581-1583

-### 5. Discover motifs with TF-modisco
+### 4. Discover motifs with TF-modisco

+"TF-MoDISco is a biological motif discovery algorithm that differentiates itself by using attribution scores from a machine learning model, in addition to the sequence itself, to guide motif discovery.
+Using the attribution scores, as opposed to just the sequence, can be beneficial because the attributions fine-map the specific sequence drivers of biology.
+Although in many of our examples this model is BPNet and the attributions are from DeepLIFT/DeepSHAP, there is no limit on what attribution algorithm is used, or what model the attributions come from."

+This step allows one to get a list of sequence motifs that drive the signal in the studied experiment.

 Use the newer version of TF-modisco called modisco-lite to discover the motifs.
 Support to directly use modisco-lite from the BPNet repo will be added later.
 For now use: https://github.com/jmschrei/tfmodisco-lite

-### 6. Discover location of the identified motifs with FiNeMo
+### 5. Discover location of the identified motifs with FiNeMo

+While TF-modisco allows one to get a list of sequence motifs, FiNeMo allows one to map the location of these motifs in all the input regions.
+FiNeMO is a GPU-accelerated hit caller for retrieving TFMoDISCo motif occurences from machine-learning-model-generated contribution scores.

 Support to directly use FiNeMO from the BPNet repo will be added later.
 For now use: https://github.com/austintwang/finemo_gpu